StefanBauwens/Electric/README.md

 - add support for B&W models

 v1.3
-- fix settings bug on iOS
+- fix settings screen not working on iOS

 ## Interactivity with Tasker
 Using Tasker intents it's actually possible to modify the LCD or LED Dot Matrix, giving you endless possibilities for this watchface!